![]() |

 Test if pos vector is inside frustum

-A pos vector is inside a frustrum if the dot product with all side planes is always > 0
+A pos vector is inside a frustum if the dot product with all side planes is always > 0

 Test if cuboid is inside frustum (fully or partially)